-1. Unless provided otherwise in these IRs, all evidence is admissible.
+- 1. Unless provided otherwise in these IRs, all evidence is admissible.
 The onus is on the Co-Prosecutors to prove the guilt of the accused.
-In order to convict the accused, the Chamber must be convinced of the guilt of the accused beyond reasonable doubt.
+In order to convict the accused, the Chamber must be convinced of the guilt of the accused beyond reasonable doubt. - 2.
+Any decision of the Chamber shall be based only on evidence that has been put before the Chamber and subjected to examination. - 3.
+The Chamber bases its decision on evidence from the case file provided it has been put before it by a party or if the Chamber itself has put it before the parties. -Evidence from the case file is considered put before the Chamber or the parties if its content has been summarised, read out, or appropriately identified in court.
+The Chamber may reject a request for evidence where it finds that it is: - a) irrelevant or repetitious; - b) impossible to obtain within a reasonable time; - c) unsuitable to prove the facts it purports to prove; - d) not allowed under the law; or - e) intended to prolong proceedings or is frivolous. - 4.
+During the trial, either on its own initiative or at the request of a party, the Chamber may summon or hear any person as a witness or admit any new evidence which it deems conducive to ascertaining the truth.
+Any party making such request shall do so by a reasoned submission.
+The Chamber will determine the merit of any such request in accordance with the criteria set out in Rule 87(3) above.
+The requesting party must also satisfy the Chamber that the requested testimony or evidence was not available before the opening of the trial. - 5.
+The Chamber shall give the same consideration to confessions as to other forms of evidence.

-- 2. Any decision of the Chamber shall be based only on evidence that has been put before the Chamber and subjected to examination.
-Where the Chamber makes its decision based on evidence from the case file, it shall ensure that such evidence has been expressly put before the parties during the hearing.
-Evidence from the case file is considered put before the Chamber if its content has been summarised or read out in court.
-The Chamber may reject a request for evidence where it finds that it is: - a) irrelevant or repetitious; - b) impossible to obtain within a reasonable time; - c) unsuitable to prove the facts it purports to prove; or - d) not allowed under the law. - 3.
-The Chamber shall give the same consideration to confessions as to other forms of evidence. - 4.
-Any communications between the Accused and their lawyers are privileged and shall not be admissible as evidence. - 5.
-The President of the Chamber may order that physical evidence be brought before the Chamber.
+- 6. Where the Co-Prosecutors and the Accused agree that alleged facts contained in the Indictment are not contested, the Chamber may consider such facts as proven. - 7.
+Any communications between the Accused and their lawyers are privileged and shall not be admissible as evidence. - 8.
+The President of the Chamber may order that exhibits be brought before the Chamber.